 If you want to switch to reusables to cut down the amount of single-use plastic you use in your everyday life, you've come to the right place.

 Switching to reusables is a great way to start and there are more benefits than just helping protect our oceans.
 You can also save lots of money, support local business, reduce clutter and even be a bit fashionable, all at the same time.
-We're excited to have partnered with online retailer and 1% for the Planet partner, Bear and Bear to launch our first ever Less Plastic Life Style Collection.
+We're excited to have partnered with online retailer and 1% for the Planet partner, The Plastic Free Shop.
 Check it out to find everything you need to make the switch from single-use plastic to reusables.

 1) Reusable water bottle